-Julia Huprich is the Vice President of Learning Initiatives at Intellum, an innovative technology company revolutionizing e-learning for companies like Google, Facebook, and Pinterest; she spends her days working to identify learning activities to enhance clients’ existing training programs.
-A former librarian, she previously worked as the Director of Training and Continuing Education for the Georgia Public Library Service, where she provided e-learning and in-person training for Georgia’s 4,000+ public library staff.
+Julia Huprich, Ph.D. is the Vice President of Learning Science at Intellum, an innovative technology company revolutionizing e-learning for companies like Google, Facebook, and Pinterest.
+A former librarian, she previously worked as the Director of Training & Continuing Education for the Georgia Public Library Service, where she provided e-learning and in-person training for Georgia’s 4,000+ public library staff.
 She has been involved in training and development for over 10 years.

 At Intellum, we believe that organizations can leverage high-quality learning assets from around the web to enhance their existing training programs.
 The Content Curation team works closely with our clients to develop a tailored project plan to rapidly close any content gaps, using the most timely, relevant and valid information available online.

 Oversaw the development, implementation, evaluation and maintenance of a comprehensive external continuing education program for Georgia's libraries using a variety of delivery methods.
 Developed a new LMS to replace underutilized system and delivered hundreds of new courses to public library staff across the state.

 Conducted training needs assessment and analysis; developed a multi-year training plan to address documented organizational development needs with a variety of learning opportunities, targeted programs, and customized incentives.
 Led several enterprise-level device deployments to enhance library services, including the development of goals, objectives, processes, procedures, training methods, and curricula.